lithictech/suma/docs/index.md

 This is usually something like a 'local currency', where vendors agree to take that currency at a discount in order to keep economic activity local.
+Scrip is created using some conversion from normal dollars;
+that is, using _n_ dollars produces _t_ scrip, for any values of _n_ and _t_ >= 0.

+**Client Assistance Dollars (CADs)**: Affordable housing partners usually have a discretionary budget they can allocate to residents.
+Unlike Scrip, CADs are 1-to-1 with dollars and represent real money.
+HPs can award CADs to members through Suma, but Suma has to collect this as a normal payment from the affordable housing partner.

+**Ledger**: Ordered collection of debits and credits.
+Every member has a `general` ledger, and may have additional ledgers for specific types of funds (SNAP, CADs, etc).

+**Transaction**: Any movement of money on the Suma platform.
+Involves moving funds onto and off of the platform, and between ledgers.

+**Funding Transaction**: Moving money onto the platform, like when a resident adds money via ACH.

+**Book Transaction**: Moving money between ledgers on the platform.
+Never involves transfering actual funds.

+**Payout Transaction**: Moving money off the platform, like for paying vendors, usually from the platform account.

+**Invoice**: Represents someone's request for payment.
+Transactions can be created from invoices, but invoices themselves do not involve moving any funds.

 ## Technical Architecture